yahi99/corporate-website/_posts/2015-03-15-Data_analysis.markdown

 - Create arrays, tables, columns (ingest large data sets and restructure into new formats)
 - Programmatic scripting of data intake and delivery (e.g. invoice generation, EU central bank currency rate comparisons, creation of daily stubs and propagation of files)

-If you have data, it can be transformed -- out of a mess of meaningless information and into usable, tangible insights for your business..
+If you have data, it can be transformed -- out of a mess of meaningless information and into usable, tangible insights for your business.

 ---